Clara Harris released from prison after murdering husband

 Harris was released around 8:20 a.m.
 Friday in Gatesville, about 45 minutes west of Waco.

-She smiled as she walked out of the prison and climbed into a gray Ford SUV.
+She smiled as she walked out of the Crain Unit and climbed into a gray Ford SUV.

 Harris, a former Friendswood dentist, was convicted in 2003 for running over her husband David Harris at least three times with her Mercedes-Benz outside the Nassau Bay Hilton after finding him there with his mistress.